davidbuch/usa_covid_data/README.md

 * persons vaccinated (first dose, as a proportion of state population)
 * prevalence of the delta variant of covid-19 in each state

 Each dataset is a *Jx50* array of numbers, where *J* is the number of weeks since January 27, 2020 (inclusive).
 Rows index over weeks and columns index over States.
+For users who prefer the tidy data formatting convention, the columns must be stacked using standard reshaping functions available in Python's ``pandas`` package or R's ```tidyverse``` package.

+I have aggregated all data to weekly summaries, since (1) daily data often appear to be subject to reporting cycles, and (2) the intensity of the day-of-the-week effect on reporting seems to vary across locations and over time.
+I have also attempted to smooth out any extreme and apparently erroneous outliers which were prevalent in case, death, and vaccination data.
+To make these adjustments transparent and reproducible, this repository loosely conforms with the TIER Protocol 4.0 (https://www.projecttier.org/tier-protocol/protocol-4-0/).
+Specifically, this means I adopt a specific file structure and include all raw data and processing scripts in designated folders.
+If you have any questions about the data, its provenance, or the processing scripts, please don't hesitate to reach out to me on github.

+## Using the Cleaned and Formatted Data

 To load each data file, you should use this ```R``` command, with ```XXX_XXX``` replaced by a specific file/variable name:

 ```
 XXX_XXX <- read.csv("XXX_XXX.csv", row.names = 1, check.names = FALSE)
 ```